Esther Ervin: Career and influences

-She has 18 permanent 3-D pieces installed at the Liberty Bank Building on 24th Avenue and Union Street, Seattle, WA.
+She has 18 permanent works installed at the Liberty Bank Building on 24th Avenue and Union Street, Seattle, WA.
 These are 4 etched glass canopy panels depicting Seattle's redlined Central District, 11 concrete and tile benches and 3 bronze salmon sculptures in a water feature.
-She was also project coordinator and financial manager for the entire artistic project from 2016 to 2019.
+She was also project coordinator and financial manager for the entire artistic project, coordinating installations for six other artists from 2016 to 2019.
 In 2020 Esther's work was installed at the Pavilion Marketplace, a 14' x 4’ steel panel titled “Cowrie Cloth,” on Jackson Street, near 23rd Avenue, Seattle, WA.

 While consistently generating and exhibiting jewelry and mixed-media work, Esther has curated over 50 exhibitions; participated in numerous group exhibits in California, Oregon and Washington states; been on local and out-of-state juries and had five solo exhibitions.
-She is a member or participant in several arts organizations including the Onyx Fine Arts Collective and the Seattle Metals Guild.
+She is a member or participant in several arts organizations including the Onyx Fine Arts Collective, Puget Sound Book Artists, the Book Arts Guild, the Book Club of Washington, Center on Contemporary Art (CoCA) and the Seattle Metals Guild.

-She has also researched preservation of documents and photographs from the late 1800s to the present and printed "Self-Preservation of Documents and Photographs," 1st Edition, first presented for the Association for African American Historical Research and Preservation Second Annual Conference at the Museum of History and Industry, Seattle, WA., Feb.
+She has also researched preservation of documents and photographs from the late 1800s to the present and printed "Self-Preservation of Documents and Photographs," 1st Edition, which was first presented for the Association for African American Historical Research and Preservation Second Annual Conference at the Museum of History and Industry, Seattle, WA., Feb.
 5, 2005.
 Esther received a grant from the Seattle Office of Arts and Cultural Affairs, now known as Seattle Arts & Culture, to support this research.

 In 2021 Ervin was one of five artists selected for Amazon's artist in residence program.